sdkdeepa/sdkdeepa/README.md

 <h1> 🎙️ Speaker at events </h1>

-I love to share my knowledge to the community and here are the events I have spoken at few virtual meetups
+I love to share my knowledge to the community and here are the events I have spoken at virtual meetups and global conferences.

-<h3> Upcoming: </h3>
+<h3> Upcoming speakng engagements: </h3>

 1. Dec 2022 - Angular Nation - Wanna learn Angular?
 2. Jan 2023 - Node.js Summit - "The power of two technologies - Node.js and PWA!"